iBoot32/OptiCubeCSharp/README.md

             return seq;
         }
-        seq = ""; //seq didn't work so reset
+        seq = ""; //seq didn't work so reset Buffer.BlockCopy(corner_backup, 0, corner_init, 0, corner_init.Length * sizeof(char)); //restore original state pre-testing

-        for (int z = 0; z < corner_initial.Length; z++)
-        {
-            corner_initial[z] = corner_backup[z]; //restore original cube state after testing
     }
 }
-}
 ```

 Yes, forcing a Sune CLL is significantly more computation-heavy than just forcing a solved layer, but sorry I'm too lazy to hardcode every CLL.

-Even on mediocre hardware, this program is capable of searching about 300,000 branches per second.
+Even on mediocre hardware, this program is capable of searching about 1,800,000 branches per second.
 So solve times vary from only a few seconds to about two minutes depending on the move depth of the solution to the cube.